ktap/ktap/README.md

 A New Scripting Dynamic Tracing Tool For Linux

-KTAP is a new dynamic tracing tool for Linux, it is designed to give operational insights that allow users to tune and troubleshoot kernel and application.
+KTAP is a new scripting dynamic tracing tool for Linux, it is designed to give operational insights with interoperability that allow users to tune and troubleshoot kernel and application.
 It's similar with Linux Systemtap and Solaris Dtrace.

 KTAP uses a scripting language and lets users trace the Linux kernel dynamically.